Reevaluating Policy Gradient Methods for Imperfect-Information Games: Benchmarks

 \section{Benchmarks}

-Unfortunately, evaluating DRL algorithms in adversarial IIGs is not straightforward because of the dearth of efficient exploitability computations for large IIGs.
-As a result of this dearth, only a small number of works in the literature \citep{dream20,armac20,nfsp-eve23} make the effort to report exploitability in large games.
+Unfortunately, evaluating DRL algorithms for adversarial IIGs is not well standardized.
+Due to the difficulty of efficiently implementing exploitability for large IIGs, there is a dearth of accessible implementations.

-The rest of the literature predominantly resorts to some combination of two unsatisfactory metrics.
-The first is exploitability in the same small EFGs that served as benchmarks for tabular solvers, such as Leduc Hold'em \citep{leduc05}.
+As a result, the literature predominantly resorts to some combination of two unsatisfactory metrics.
+The first is exploitability in the same small EFGs that served as benchmarks for tabular solvers, such as Leduc Hold'em \citep{leduc05} (see \Cref{tab:exploitability_in_related_work}).
 Benchmarking in these small games is unsatisfactory because success requires learning a precise near-Nash policy for a handful of repeatedly revisited information states---a fundamentally different challenge from large games, where success requires learning a policy that is strong (but not necessarily numerically close to Nash) for a vast number of unvisited information states.

 The second is head-to-head evaluations in large games.
-These evaluations are unsatisfactory because the intransitive dynamics typically present in imperfect-information games, such as rock-beats-scissors-beats-paper-beats-rock, muddle interpretations of relative strength.
-Exacerbating the issue, there is no community coordination on head-to-head opponents, precluding direct cross-paper comparisons.
+These evaluations are unsatisfactory because the intransitive dynamics characteristic of imperfect-information games (e.g., rock-beats-scissors-beats-paper-beats-rock), muddle interpretations of relative strength.
+Exacerbating the issue, there is no community coordination on head-to-head opponents, precluding direct cross-work comparisons.